pwolanin/irv-ballot-counter/README.md

 * The instant runoff eliminates the lowest voter getters until there are N + 1 candidates left.

 This code currently handles just a single replacement vote in the 2nd round.
-This is valid whn there is only one position to be elected, or when the number of candidates is N+2 and a tie is seen as unlikely.
+This is valid when there is only one position to be elected, or when the number of candidates is N + 2 and a tie is seen as unlikely.